yataoz/face_reenact_GDPW/README.md

 This is the offical pytorch implementation of GDPW (**G**eometry **D**riven **P**rogressive **W**arping for One-Shot Face Animation, BMVC 2022).

 GDPW uses 3D face geometry to guidance the facial motion transfer.
 GDPW can be used for face reneactment and face editing (including facial shape, expression and pose).
+Please refer to our [paper](https://arxiv.org/abs/2210.02391) for more details.

 ## Getting Started